 "We don't fit in [to the scene]," Ezro explains.
 "Our crew alone is a bunch of man with completely different styles, even though we've all grown up together in the same place."

-Vision Crew's sound takes me back to the sounds of early Ruff Sqwad; menacing, lo-fi, bass driven rhythms — cultivated from influences ranging from bashment, grime, and what the crew describe as "Chinese music."
-Lyrically, they're vivid in their descriptions of their Lewisham home and life on said ends, and they carry themselves with the same synergy as those early, classic Sidewinder and Eskimo Dance raves.
-You could put them in that environment, or any, and they will still shell it down.
+Vision Crew's sound takes me back to the sounds of early Ruff Sqwad; menacing lo-fi, bass-driven rhythms cultivated from influences ranging from bashment, grime, and what the crew describe as "Chinese music."
+Lyrically, they're vivid in their descriptions of their Lewisham home and life on said ends, and they carry themselves with the same synergy as those early, classic Eskimo Dance and Sidewinder raves.
+You could put them in that environment—or any—and they will still shell it down.

 Their new single, "Walk The Walk", is a slow-burning, piano-driven offering with enough braggadocio to have you believe in their powers, and while we have yet to receive an official debut project from the collective, their presence is being felt through their individual avenues.
 Each member has burgeoning solo careers—Ezro created a masterpiece with his Ghost In the Blue LP earlier this year, while Tyzz's "Stop" has a strong presence on radio—and these energies come together amongst them in the booth.
 As Ezro explains: "When making our crew tunes, it's a different kind of energy compared to making our solo tracks.
 When we make our crew tunes, we feed off each other from new ideas, flows, bars and energy.
 There's just a sick chemistry between us all."